Expense Reimbursement policy in the United Kingdom

 Requirements:

-Travel should be in the lowest practical fare/class (e.g., economy or standard).
+• Travel should be booked at the lowest practical fare or class (e.g. economy or standard)

 Was this article helpful?